creationix/howtonode.org/articles/connect-it.markdown

     Hello Connect

 This works great for when you want fast synthetic benchmarks or always want to return the same response for every HTTP request.
 In most apps, however, this isn't the case.
-You want some form on request routing.
+You want some form of request routing.
 Also you'll want nice enhancements like response body gzipping, smart caching, request logging, pretty error handlers, etc...

 Implementing all these things over and over for each project is a royal pain since they are somewhat non-trivial and usually a project in and of themselves.
 So ideally the node community has a collection of modules that we can use in common to solve these common tasks.
 The only problem is that there is no accepted spec to follow.
 All these libraries have their own style and way to integrate.
 This is great for innovation, terrible for someone trying to just get work done and quickly.